JabRef/user-documentation/en/TimeStampHelp.md

 # Entry time stamps

-This feature can be toggled and configured under **Options -&gt; Preferences -&gt; General**.

-JabRef can automatically set a field to contain the date an entry was added to the database.
+JabRef can optionally set a field to contain the date an entry was added to the database.

+You can disable or enable this feature by entering **Preferences -&gt; General**, and selecting/deselecting the line *'mark new entries with addition date'*.
+You can also change the date format (see below).
+If an entry with a timestamp is pasted or imported, the field is updated with the current date if *'Overwrite'* is checked.
+By default, the date is added in a field called *'timestamp'*, which is visible in the **General fields** tab in the [entry editor](EntryEditorHelp).
+You can alter the name of this field.
+Finally, the value of the timestamp field will be updated upon changes in the entry if *'Update timestamp on modification'* is checked.

 ## Formatting